flatironinstitute/CaImAn/docs/source/Installation.rst

 -  Download and install Anaconda (Python 3.x) http://docs.continuum.io/anaconda/install.
 Allow the installer to modify your PATH variable
--  Install mamba into your base environment, with 'conda install -n base -c conda-forge mamba'
+-  Install mamba into your base environment, with `conda install -n base -c conda-forge mamba`
 -  Create a new environment with the caiman package from conda-forge:
--  If you are installing on Windows, use the conda enabled shell (under "Anaconda" in your programs menu) rather than powershell or a generic prompt
+-  If you are installing on Windows, use the conda enabled shell (under "Anaconda" in your programs menu) rather than powershell or a generic prompt:

 .. code:: bash